ThomasMiz/ansible-demo/README.md

 - Create a new key with the button on the top-right.
 - Name the key `ssh-key`.
 - On _Key Type_, select _SSH Key_.
 This will make more options appear.
-- Leaves the username nad passphrase blank.
+- Enter `root` as the username, but leave the passphrase blank.
 - Copy and paste the container's key into the _Private Key_ textbox.

 With that done, let's set up the Ansible inventory for Semaphore: